jenmwa/jenmwa/README.md

 🔭 I’m currently studying to become a Front End Developer

-🌱 I’m currently learning the basics about Git
+🌍 I'm situated in Karlstad, Sweden.

-⚡ Fun fact: I do have a university grade in a course about James Bond...
+⚡ Fun fact: I absolutley love going to concerts and I do have a university grade in James Bond knowledge...

 📫 How to reach me? send me an email to hej@jenwaller.se